RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_SequenceMotifTaskOperation_type.md

       only of these will be enabled during the design.
    - RESFILE commands are accepted as well.
 These require a % charactor in from of the whole expression.
      For example [%POLAR] would set that position to only polar design.
-     This is exactly the same as a resfile line, so you can even do NC like so:
-      [%EMPTY NC R2 NC T6 NC OP5]

  EXAMPLE:
   Glycosylation N-Linked motif design: N[^P][ST]